Gen2 vs Gen3

 Re: Gen2 vs Gen3

-Is there any way to distinguish between the 300v gen3 and the 400v gen3?celeron55 wrote: ↑Tue Feb 23, 2021 7:17 am There are differences in voltage limits in each.
+celeron55 wrote: Tue Feb 23, 2021 7:17 am There are differences in voltage limits in each.
 In particular there are two gen3 models, the cheaper one has 300V battery side capacitors while the more expensive one has 400V.
 Both gen3s have a higher voltage rating on the motor HV side than the gen2 if I remember right.

 Personally I think if gen2 is capable enough and small enough for a given use case, it should definitely be used as it is cheap and it seems to be the most reliable.